 Financial Education For Children

 With youngerchildren, it can be a good start to simply introduce to them the concept of money.
 It is an easy habit to fall into for kids; reaching into their own pocket and putting on the counter an indeterminate wad of papers and coins to make a purchase.
 Here money becomes, and can sometimes remain throughout adolescence, a blurry abstract concept that is exchanged for things they want.
 Instead, early on it is advisable to teach them about the value of money, starting with the different bills and different coins.
 You could play games with them, teaching how multiples of some coins can add up to others, and so on.
 This begins to form the concept of money into something more concrete.
 From here it is useful to introduce the ideas of earnings, spending, and savings.
 Without going into detail of course, you could explain how you go to work, and at the end of every month receive your income earnings which are then used to pay for the things the family needs, as well as put aside some savings.
+You do not have to have a formal plan to teach children about money.
+Very often, making the choice to not hide money-based conversations from kids is educational enough.
 Most parents are surprised to discover that even little kids quickly figure out the concept of earning, and may ask you what they can do to earn some money.
 So, have some chores ready.
 Most parents also come across another interesting phenomenon once children start to understand and appreciate the value of money.
 When it comes time to decide whether to purchase a toy or some other item, if the purchase is made with mom or dad’s money then they simply must have the toy, but when they have to spend their own money that they earned, they might be less enthused to spend it on something of secondary or tertiary importance.
 True, saving a few dollars on a plastic trinket they do not need (when there are plenty at home) is not likely to put them over the edge and achieve success in life- however, it could for example, instill a strong discipline that saves them thousands of dollars a few years down the line when they decide they do not need a brand-new car, and that a used one is just fine.

 How Can You Teach Children About Money?